Uppland Runic Inscription 701

 Uppland Runic Inscription 701 or U 701, and also known as Kynge stone, is a runestone that is now lost.
 It was recorded in a drawing in the 17th century by Johan Hadorph and P. Helgonius, as well as Johannes Haquini Rhezelius.
 Richard Dybeck took up the search for the missing U 701 in 1860 but was not able to find it.
 It is believed that U 701 was carved by the artist who made runic inscriptions U 700 and U 702.

-The recorded text ends with a prayer that uses the Norse word salu for soul, which was imported from English and first used on a different inscription during the tenth century.
+The recorded text ends with a prayer that uses the Norse word salu.
+This word, which means "soul", was imported from English and first used on a different inscription during the tenth century.